 Stands out for its quality formulation of whole foods, live probiotics, enzymes, and antioxidants for optimum health and vitality.
-Potent blend of vitamins and nutrients is designed to meet women’s unique nutritional needs.
+The potent blend of vitamins and nutrients is designed to meet women’s unique nutritional needs.
 Sourced from organic, non-GMO, whole food ingredients.

-The suggested serving is four capsules per day, which feels like a lot for some.
+The suggested serving is 4 capsules per day, which feels like a lot for some.

 Non-GMO and gluten-free.
 Coated to make it easy to swallow.
-Wide array of vitamins and minerals in a once-daily pill.
-Ingredients support hormonal health and immune system.
+A wide array of vitamins and minerals in a once-daily pill.
+Ingredients support hormonal health and the immune system.
 Excellent price point.

-Some concerns about food coloring in pill.
+Some concerns about food coloring in the pill.
 A few reports of stomach upset.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.